 "Sometimes church is the place where we are the least honest, the least genuine, the least sincere," our United Methodist pastor uttered in an off-the-cuff remark one Sunday.
 "We come to church with a smile on our faces and tell everyone that everything is awesome."

 Upon hearing those last three words, I could not have been the only one to begin silently singing "Everything Is AWESOME!!!" from The Lego Movie:

 Everything is cool when your part of a team.

 when you're living out a dream.

 When my mind snapped back into focus, I realized how right he was.
-Many of us have experienced a Sunday when we pretend we're doing well, but we are not.
+Many of us have experienced a Sunday when we say we're doing well, but we're not.

 The Lego Movie 2: The Second Part reminds us of the importance of staying hopeful and connected even in our struggles.